lepinay/myedit/README.md

 * Embeded file watcher that could trigger custom command line scripts
 * Multi-rows of tabs, I love tabs, I open a lot of them, I don't like to scroll tabs !

+#Why
+Why am I writing my own code editor ?

+* It's a fun exercise
+* I like to learn different programming lanugages but I have not yet found lightweight windows editor
+* Lightweight to me mean: fast to start, reactive UI, bare minimun features
+* I want multi row tabs
+* I want an embeded command shell
+* I want to be able to trigger script on file change and set that up EASILY

 # History
 ## Version 1